Coming in 2015!

 “You summoned me, Madam Chairman.”
 It was a statement, not a question, and he bowed in deference to her position.

-A man of considerable charm and technical knowledge, he had been at the head of the military arm of the Federated States for most of Delantris’ career, and commanded immense respect from all factions within the regime.
+A man of considerable charm and technical knowledge, he had been at the head of the military arm of the Federated States for the entire span of Delantris’ career, and commanded immense respect from all factions within the regime.
+He towered over his leader and, having progressed to his current position through the ranks of the armed services, bore all of the stature of a giant amongst his kind.
+A mane of silver grey hair, accentuated by a full, but neatly trimmed beard, completed a powerful persona which dominated all of those subservient to him.
+A Ganorian, he was a member of one of the original clans which made up the Federated States, the other four being Ozar, Simova, Ulak and Zuria.
 He was an individual of no political ambition, and served whatever master happened to be occupying the Chair with equal loyalty.

-“I understand that you met in private with Malkon Trevis.”
+“I understand that you met in private with Malkon Gravich.”
 His face offered no hint of opinion or reproach.

 “News travels fast.”
 Delantris smiled ruefully.
-“He has offered us a deal for ensuring peace.”
+“He’s offered us a deal for ensuring peace.”

-“Indeed, and the redrawn borders cede much of the southern territories to their side.
-We cannot allow that to happen.
-Millions of our people live and work there, and the area is vital to the economic and social welfare of the entire planet.
-In the wrong hands they could instigate a dangerous shift in the balance of power.”
-She had paced the room during the speech, but now came to a halt by the window overlooking the city.
+“Indeed, and the redrawn borders cede much of the southern territories to their side – a concession we cannot allow.
+Millions of our people live and work there, and the areas are vital to the economic and social welfare of the entire planet.
+In the wrong hands, they could instigate a dangerous shift in the balance of power.”
+She had risen, and paced the room as she spoke, but now came to a halt by the window overlooking the city.

 “True, but this time it’s different.
-He seems to have mobilised public opinion in a very short space of time.
+He seems to have mobilised public opinion very quickly.
 Our intelligence agencies should have picked him out long before it came to this.
 We may now have the makings of a significant problem.
 Are your forces ready?”

 “They are, and we outnumber the Thyrenians two to one.
-Unless Trevis has something up his sleeve, he is bluffing on a grand scale.
-Will there be anything else, madam Chairman?”
+Unless Gravich has something up his sleeve, he is bluffing on a grand scale.
+Will there be anything else, Madam Chairman?”

 “No, thank you, Sonder.”
 She smiled thinly, and he turned to leave.
 “Wait.
-Check with our people over on the Thyrenian side.
-I’d hate to be caught unprepared if Trevis has been up to something.”
+Check with our diplomatic staff over on the Thyrenian side.
+I’d hate to be caught unprepared if Gravich has been up to something.”

 “Very good.”
 Malafey left with a smile on his face.
 A clear instruction to dig around on someone else’s patch was just what he liked.